marcolbx-re/PetHome/README.md

 This project demonstrates modern backend development practices with a focus on **Clean Architecture**, **maintainability**, and **security**.

 ---
-An (Owner) has one or more (Pets).
-Every Pet can stay once or more at PetHome.
-Each Stay requires a Transaction.

 ### 🚀 Tech Stack